 The MLIS degree requires 25 hours of core courses and 15 hours of elective courses, with one of the electives being a technology-focused course.
 If a student earns an MLIS degree and a graduate certificate together, up to 12 credit hours can count towards both.
 Online students do not pay out-of-state fees but pay the same tuition as residents.

-MLIS students with little or no library experience are strongly encouraged to complete a library or archival practicum.
+MLIS students with little or no library experience are strongly encouraged to complete a library, information setting, or archival practicum.
 Students earning the archival certificate must complete 150 practicum hours in an archive or special collection.

 SLIS Graduate Faculty

-SLIS graduate faculty all have Ph.D. or E.D. degrees from a variety of accredited universities and they are all accomplished scholars.
-Most have received letters of commendation from USM President Bennett and several are ACUE Distinguished Teaching Scholars.
+SLIS graduate faculty all have Ph.D., E.D., or J.D. degrees from a variety of accredited universities and they are all accomplished scholars.
+Most are ACUE Distinguished Teaching Scholars.
 Each faculty member has specific research interests, but all want our students to succeed and to make a difference in their communities.

 |Library and Information Science MLIS||Online 100%|